pszponder/dev-notes/javascript/how-to-run-js-code.md

 - Insert all of your JS code inside the .js file
 - Link your .js file to your HTML file by referencing the local path to the file inside the script tag

-## Example of Linking JavaScript File to HTML File
 ```html
 <body>
     <script src='local/path/to/js/file.js'></script>